 - You can preserve basil by drying, freezing or using in oil.
 Check out our post on Preserving Herbs.

-Growing basil can be fun and rewarding, especially when you make your first batch of pesto, or stir a handful of home grown leaves into a Thai stir fry.
+Learning how to grow basil can be fun and rewarding, especially when you make your first batch of pesto, or stir a handful of home grown leaves into a Thai stir fry.
 Basil can also be used in flower arrangements and brewed into a tea.
 Check out our posts on Indoor Herb Garden Ideas and Vertical Vegetable Gardens!
 You also may love Stunning Planter Box Ideas over at OhMeOhMy!